 But these events I attended on my own and never included my own students.

 If he picks us, he’d visit the school!!!
 Our students would meet him!!!
-They’d be like the students in Step 2, I thought.

 And suddenly it all clicked.
 Kwame had picked us!

 The auditorium erupted as he entered from the back.
 I about lost my mind!
 A student told me afterwards, I looked like I had drank a very large energy drink because she saw me jumping up and down.
 “OMG….we won!!
 He’s really here!!”
-I shouted junping up and down.
+I shouted jumping up and down.

 He took the mic and said.
 “I have one word to share.
 SURPRISE!!”

-Then for 40 minutes, he shared poems, all from memory.
-He shared about his new book.
-Just when we had us all on the edge of our seats, he stopped….you’ll have to read the rest on your own!!
-He answered loads of MS questions.
-Favorite color – black.
+He answered loads of MS questions: Favorite color – black.
 Favorite number – 1.
 Favorite to win the World Cup – England.
-Where does he get his inspiration – from visits like this where kids wearing cool hats and who have cool hair!
-How often does he write – every day for 4 hours from 7-11am.
-Did he ever want to be something besides a writer – a tennis player and a pediatrician but in college, he tried biology and quickly changed his major to poetry.
+Where does he get his inspiration? from visits like this where I see kids wearing cool hats and who have cool hair!
+How often does he write? every day for 4 hours from 7-11am.
+Did he ever want to be something besides a writer? yes, a tennis player and a pediatrician but in college, he tried biology and quickly changed his major to poetry.
 (The world is so lucky he did!)

 Then he circled the auditoium, taking selfies with the audience.
 And kindly posed for a photo with me and the box of books he gifted us!!